The general purposes of the Alcohol & Tobacco Commission's work, as defined by law, are:

 To regulate the sale, possession, and distribution of tobacco products

 To provide for the raising of revenue

-Notice - Auction Announcement: On Wednesday, July 24th, 2019 the Alcohol and Tobacco Commission (ATC) will begin accepting bids on six separate lots containing a quantity of various liquor lawfully confiscated by the Indiana State Excise Police.
+Notice - Auction Announcement: On Friday, August 23rd, 2019 the Alcohol and Tobacco Commission (ATC) will begin accepting bids on four separate lots containing a quantity of various liquor lawfully confiscated by the Indiana State Excise Police.
 For lot information and biding instructions please visit the Alcohol Beverage Information resource page.